iluwatar/java-design-patterns/README.md

 # Versioning

 Java-design-patterns project uses [semantic versioning](http://semver.org/) scheme.
+However, version numbers in this project do not signify binary releases (since we don't make any) but rather milestones achieved on the roadmap.
+In other words, version numbers are used only for project planning sake.